ScooloV/bbpedia/docs/dungeon_bowl/skills_and_traits.md

 \_\_\_\_\_\_\_***

-When this player is activated, even if they are Prone or have lost their Tackle Zone, immediately after deca\' g the action they will perform but before performing the action, roll a D6, applying a +2 modifier to the dice this player is currently adjacent to one or more Standi - team-mates that do not have this
+When this player is activated, even if they are Prone or have lost their Tackle Zone, immediately after deca' g the action they will perform but before performing the action, roll a D6, applying a +2 modifier to the dice this player is currently adjacent to one or more Standi - team-mates that do not have this